Sigma Lithium (NASDAQ:SGML) Sees Large Volume Increase

-Sigma Lithium Corporation (NASDAQ:SGML – Get Rating) saw unusually-high trading volume on Tuesday .
-Approximately 34,293 shares traded hands during mid-day trading, a decline of 85% from the previous session’s volume of 227,313 shares.The stock last traded at $13.30 and had previously closed at $12.93.
+Shares of Sigma Lithium Corporation (NASDAQ:SGML – Get Rating) saw an uptick in trading volume on Wednesday .
+19,520 shares were traded during mid-day trading, a decline of 93% from the previous session’s volume of 292,014 shares.The stock last traded at $13.87 and had previously closed at $13.75.

-SGML has been the topic of several analyst reports.
-Bank of America assumed coverage on shares of Sigma Lithium in a report on Thursday, January 6th.
-They issued a “buy” rating and a $14.00 target price on the stock.
-National Bank Financial raised their price objective on shares of Sigma Lithium from C$13.00 to C$17.00 in a research note on Thursday, January 20th.
+Several research analysts have recently issued reports on SGML shares.
+National Bank Financial upped their price target on shares of Sigma Lithium from C$13.00 to C$17.00 in a report on Thursday, January 20th.
+Bank of America started coverage on Sigma Lithium in a research note on Thursday, January 6th.
+They issued a “buy” rating and a $14.00 price target for the company.

 Sigma Lithium Company Profile (NASDAQ:SGML)